 Sort out any discolored dried beans before soaking.

 Cover beans with about 6 cups water and soak overnight or use a quick-soak method.
-Use these guidelines
+Use these guidelines for good results.

 Drain soak water and rinse beans in a strainer.